Zero 2 Infinity: Bloostar

 Bloostar is a launch vehicle currently in development, intended to compete in the small satellite launch market.
 It is based on the rockoon concept: the first stage of the ascent is conducted by the use of a high-altitude balloon up to 30 km, where the rocket platform is ignited and detached from the balloon to insert the payload into orbit.
-The design is intended to be capable of delivering a 140 kg payload to a 200-km low Earth orbit, or a 75 kg payload to a 600-km sun-synchronous orbit.
+The design is intended to be capable of delivering a 140 kg payload to a 200-km low Earth orbit, or a 75 kg payload to a 600-km Sun-synchronous orbit.

 Design

 The launch vehicle is composed of a set of liquid fuel engines clustered as concentric toroids attached to the central payload.
 Each toroid works as a stage during the rocket climb once it has been ignited from around 30 km (19 mi) above ground level.
 The stages are progressively separated from the vehicle, similarly to conventional satellite launch using a rocket with parallel staging.

-The design includes a total of 13 engines split across three stages, all using methalox (liquid methane and liquid oxygen) fuel.
-The first, outermost stage is a toroid with six Teide 2 engines each producing 15 kN of thrust; the second stage is a smaller toroid with six smaller Teide 1 engines each producing 2 kN of thrust; the third stage is positioned at the centre of the toroids with a single Teide 1 engine.
+The design includes a total of 13 engines split across three stages using methalox (liquid methane and liquid oxygen) fuel, with the first and second using filament-wound carbon fiber tanks, and the third using "flexible multilayer tanks".
+The first, outermost stage is a toroid weighing nearly 4t with six Teide 2 engines each producing 15 kN of thrust; the second stage is a smaller (700kg) toroid with six smaller Teide 1 engines each producing 2 kN of thrust; the 400kg third stage is positioned at the centre of the toroids with a single Teide 1 engine.
 By using propellant crossfeed, all available engines will fire simultaneously but only the fuel tank in the outermost stage will be depleted at a time, increasing performance.
 As the engines will only ever fire at very high altitude, all 13 will be optimized to produce maximum thrust in vacuum or near-vacuum conditions, similar to the upper-stage engines of conventional rockets.
 Due to their high-altitude-only use, much lower combustion chamber pressures are required and thus a simple pressure-fed engine design is used, substantially reducing cost and complexity by omitting turbopumps.
 The combustion chambers for the Teide 1 engines are 3D printed by the Andalusian Foundation for Aerospace Development.